oneeve8/kobble-data/content/Information.md

 Knowledge requires trust in yourself- You have experienced it, observed it, and tested it for yourself.
 You trust that your own motive is unbiased and objective.

 Faith: Faith is different than belief.
-Faith is trus
+Faith is trusting in Divine Providence or a Divine being, or a Divine Order that protects truth

 Why do we want to know?
 Because a correct understanding of the design of our world provides a basis from which other truths are derived.
 A correct understanding of our place and purpose in the cosmos is the foundation to all our other philosophies, beliefs or world view.
 It provides a foundation upon which to discern and make other decisions about the direction and purpose of our own lives.